Urban photoshoot tips for creative portrait photography in cities

 5 elements of a good location for urban portraits

 You don’t have to be in a big city for urban portraits.
 Of course, the bigger the city, the more variety you’ll have.
-But even small towns can work for city photography – you just have to look a little harder.
+But even small towns can work for city photography – you just have to look a little harder for the big city look.

 Here’s what you’re looking for…